 The slip factor

 Morning dew makes wooden boardwalks ice-slick.
 Treated wood loses traction when wet.
-Canvas sneakers (Converse, Vans) are dangerous, so you need trail runners with aggressive tread.
+Canvas sneakers (Converse, Vans) are dangerous on the stairs.
+Trail runners with aggressive tread are the minimum requirement.

 Emergency extraction reality